elastisys/ck8s-cluster/helmfile/README.md

 Some notes

-* Currently only one helm state file is used containing the states for the helm releases for both the customer and system-services clusters. `Environments` are used to differentiate between the two.
+* Currently only one helm state file is used containing the states for the helm releases for both the workload_cluster and service_cluster clusters. `Environments` are used to differentiate between the two.
 It should be investigated what the best practices are, like use sub-helmfiles etc.

 * In `helmfile.yaml` the certificates used to communicate with tiller is set to `../certs/<cluster-type>/kube-system/certs/helm.*`.
 Could be specifed using env variables in the future, or ignored if the nessecary helm env variables already have been set.